izv/IzVerifier/README.md

     dependency_verification(verbosity=0):
         Runs a condition dependencies graph search on all conditions referenced by the specs of the installer.
-        Returns a set of tuples containing paths to missing dependencies.
+        Returns a dictionary which maps the condition id to a set of tuples containing paths to missing dependencies.

     get_referenced(specification):
         Returns a mapping for the given specification of all referenced items (defined or undefined) to the files they are referenced in.